open-ephys/ONI/source/hw-spec/devices/datasheet.rst

 Bandwidth information
 ~~~~~~~~~~~~~~~~~~~~~~
 A device datasheet MUST specify the expected periodicity and bandwidth for
 both its read and write channels, when available.

-- For streams with periodic data production, the datasheet must specify the frequency or
+- For streams with periodic data production or consumption, the datasheet must
-  possible configurable frequencies at which frames are being transmitted.
+  specify the frequency or possible configurable frequencies at which frames are
+  being transmitted or consumed.
-- For streams with event-based, non-periodic data, the datasheet must specify the
+- For streams with event-based, non-periodic data, the datasheet must specify
-  minimum and maximum rates at which data might be produced.
+  the minimum and maximum rates at which data might be produced or can be
+  consumed.
+Minimum rates of 0 are acceptable.

-In both cases, the datasheet SHOULD specify one of more typical cases.
+In both cases, the datasheet SHOULD specify one or more typical cases.